bierza/GettingandCleaningDataCourseProject/CodeBook.md

 7. Create data set with the average of each variable for each activity and each subject.
 <pre><code>setkeyv(data, c("activity","subject"))
 finaldata<-data[, lapply(.SD,mean), by =key(data)]</code></pre>
+####More about columns labels.
+The script read all labels from file features.txt.
+First step is make names "English-like descriptive".
+The second step is select only columns with could be about mean and std.
+Vše je automaticky načtené a transformované.
+Script neobsahuje pevně definované proměnné.
+###Data output
+When the user use function run_analysis(save_to_file=T) with argument save_to_file set to TRUE than the script would save two files.
+First file comletedata.txt contains all tidy data set.
+Second file finaldata.txt contain tidy data set with the average of each variable for each activity and each subject.

 ###Sources:
 - Source data are from url "https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip".